How to Beat the Blues when You're Stuck at Home During Pandemic

 As much as you may want to avoid it, unpack those bags.
 Reorganize your stuff.
 Use the Marie Kondo method if you prefer, or whatever method that suits you best.
 Decluttering can do wonders to your mental well-being.

 Apart from reorganizing your stuff, you can also use this opportunity to reorganize your life.
 Figure out what you’re going to do next — whether you want to continue traveling once the situation gets better, or postpone everything to a later date.

 Sort out your cancelled bookings.
 Reschedule, or ask for refunds if you need to.
 If you’re not already working from home, perhaps now is the time to find a remote job that can earn you some extra income from the comfort of your room.

 3. Connect with Other Travelers

-Confiding in your friends and family members can help you feel better all right, but nothing beats talking to someone who’s going through the exact same situation as yours.
+Confiding in your friends and family members can help you feel better to a certain extent, but nothing beats talking to someone who’s going through the exact same situation as yours.
 Your family members may mean well, but they might not really ‘get it’.

 So, try to connect with other travelers, the majority of whom also had to deal with trip cancellations due to the virus.
 My favorites are the solo female travelers’ groups on Facebook.
 Some of them even have subgroups specially created for people to talk about the pandemic and how it is affecting them.

 4. Document Your Travels